TannerBarcelos/Spendaro/README.md

 - **Infrastructure**

-  - Docker for containerization
+  - Docker for containerization / compose for production _(Kubernetes is overkill for this project usecase right now)_
-  - Kubernetes for container orchestration on EKS
+  - Ansible for deployment automation and configuration
+  - Terraform for Linode VM provisioning automation
   - Github Actions for CI/CD pipelines of each service in the monorepo

 - **Project Management**